Here come the brides in Northern Ireland's first same-sex marriage

 By Amanda Ferguson

-BELFAST, Feb 11 (Reuters) - Northern Ireland's first same-sex wedding is scheduled to take place on Tuesday after the government lifted a ban on gay marriage in the province, marking legalization of the practice throughout the United Kingdom.
+CARRICKFERGUS, Northern Ireland, Feb 11 (Reuters) - Northern Ireland's first same-sex wedding took place on Tuesday after the government lifted a ban on gay marriage in the province, marking legalisation of the practice throughout the United Kingdom.

-The Love Equality campaign group said in a statement that Belfast couple Robyn Peoples, 26, a healthcare worker from the city, and Sharni Edwards, 27, a waitress originally from Brighton, would be the province's first gay couple to wed.
+Robyn Peoples, 26, a healthcare worker from the city, and Sharni Edwards, 27, a waitress originally from Brighton, became the province's first gay couple to wed, according to the Love Equality campaign group.

-The women are set to exchange vows in Carrickfergus, County Antrim on Tuesday, their sixth anniversary as a couple.
+The women exchanged their vows in Carrickfergus, County Antrim on their sixth anniversary as a couple.

-"We didn't set out to make history.
-We just fell in love," Edwards said in the Love Equality statement.
+"This means everything to us.
+Just to be married.
+This is my wife.
+I can finally say this is my wife," Peoples told reporters after the ceremony attended by around 50 friends and family.

-"We feel humbled that our wedding is a landmark moment for equal rights in Northern Ireland."
+"For Northern Ireland we need to be the faces...
+To show everyone it's ok.
+We fought so long and hard for this opportunity to be seen as equal and now we are here and it's just amazing."

 The couple had been planning a civil partnership - legal across the UK since 2005 - but decided to get married instead after the landmark change came into law on Monday.